 Join us for a glorious walking tour featuring some of Petersburg’s finest and most unique buildings located in and around the Poplar Lawn Historic District, including beautifully decorated private homes, plus The Ann Louise Hines D.A.R.
-Chapter House, The Cameron Foundation, and Trinity United Methodist Church.
+Chapter House, and Trinity United Methodist Church.
 Drive a few short miles down the road and visit historic Battersea Villa, the beneficiary of this eagerly anticipated event.

 Special thanks go out to the reenactors, musicians, businesses, and residents who volunteered their time, their talents, and their homes to make this event possible.